Let's talk about How to Make Chocolate Covered Strawberries in the microwave. It's easy and they're both beautiful and healthy!

 Well, you're in luck, friends, because even though this looks fancy and hard to make, you’ll be happy to know that these little bite-size desserts are actually incredibly easy!

-Maybe you’ve looked at recipes that call for a double boiler, or tempering chocolate.
+Maybe you've looked at recipes that call for a double boiler, or tempering chocolate.
 Not here!
-We are taking the easy route because simple can still mean delicious!
+We are taking the easy route because making the easy way can still mean delicious!

 I like to rinse them in a strainer and allow them to sit for 10-15 minutes.
 Then, I lay them on a clean dish towel to air dry.

-For best results, allow the strawberries to air dry for at least an hour before dipping in the melted chocolate.
+For best results, allow the strawberries to air dry for at least an hour before dipping in the melted chocolate or dry with paper towels.

 If you have small children at home, you may need to guard your strawberries.
 I hand selected the most beautiful, colorful and large strawberries to make this recipe.